 Your surgeon will give you specific instructions on how to prepare for surgery, including guidelines on eating and drinking, smoking, and taking or avoiding certain vitamins, and medications.

-If you smoke, plan to quit at least one to two weeks before your surgery and not to resume for at least two weeks after your surgery.
+If you smoke, plan to quit at least 4 weeks before your surgery and not to resume for at least 4 weeks after your surgery.
 Avoid overexposure to the sun before surgery, especially to your abdomen, and do not go on a stringent diet, as both can inhibit your ability to heal.
-If you develop a cold or infection of any kind, your surgery will probably be postponed.

 Whether your surgery is done on an outpatient or inpatient basis, you should arrange for someone to drive you home after your surgery, and to help you out for a day or two after you leave the hospital, if needed.

 Many surgeons perform both partial and complete abdominoplasties in an outpatient surgical center or hospital.